MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CapitalGood.md

 # Capital good in Sustainability(CapitalGood)

-Purchased entity that depreciates over time\.
+Purchased entity that depreciates over time.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability/CapitalGood.cdm.json" target="_blank">GitHub</a>.